 Ideal For: Private label products and other productions requiring an overall check prior to the goods being shipped.

-Our support team will consult with you on the most ideal inspection for you order.
-Once we have decided on an inspection type, we’ll arrange to have an inspector visit to supplier.
+Our support team will consult with you on the most ideal inspection for your order.
+Once we have decided on an inspection type, we’ll arrange to have an inspector visit the supplier.
 Once the inspection is concluded, we’ll send you the inspection report.

 If the inspection receives a passing grade, the next step is to wire the final payment to the supplier in exchange for the goods.